Let’s look at each step in detail.

 Next, the chassis is put on a jig where it’s inspected carefully and re-aligned to factory specs.
 This is possibly the single most important part of our process.
 And that is because after decades of hard work, these vehicles tend to have deviations in their structural integrity.
 For their new lifetime - with greater horsepower and at faster speeds - we need them to be straight.
 Even the smallest deviation will cause the vehicle to vibrate or behave strangely in certain conditions.

-The re-aligned chassis and any usable body panels are then sent to our wet-blasting facility.
+Any usable body panels are then sent to our wet-blasting facility.
 Every bit of paint and body rust is removed from these components while applying a rust prevention inhibitor.
-Finally, chassis, body panels, and any related components are sorted and stored in restoration cubbies designated solely for each project.
+Finally, the body panels and any related components are sorted and stored in restoration cubbies designated solely for each project.

-In parallel with that, our Body Work team is busy modifying or re-creating steel body panels - by hand - based on the particulars of the project.
+In parallel with the final chassis work, our Body Work team is busy modifying or re-creating steel body panels - by hand - based on the particulars of the project.
 As of 2019, a typical project involves using 40% of the original body panels, and 60% new fabricated pieces made of galvanized steel.

 Then begins the arduous process of assembling the vehicle in what we call the “raw state”.
 This involves assembling every core component of the vehicle along with the accessories that will attach to the chassis and body, making sure that they fit correctly, and that gaps are within acceptable parameters.